Requiem: The Grim Harvest

 Requiem: The Grim Harvest is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

 Contents

 Requiem: Grim Harvest is a boxed set containing three booklets: Death Triumphant, Necropolis and Requiem.
-Death Triumphant is the conclusion of the Grim Harvest campaign in which the player characters battle against Azalin, the Lich lord of Darkon.
-Necropolis is a geographical guide to the land where Death Triumphant is set.
-Requiem extrapolates from the party's position at the end of the campaign to create its own sub-game system.
+Death Triumphant is the final part of the Grim Harvest campaign in which the player characters battle the lich Azalin, lord of Darkon.
+Necropolis presents a geographical guide focusing on the land in which Death Triumphant takes place.
+Requiem creates a new sub-game system by extrapolating from where the characters ended the campaign.

 Publication history

 Requiem: The Grim Harvest was published by TSR, Inc. in 1996.